 Me in a Nutshell

-I’m a father of two girls who constantly surprise me with their limitless creativity.
-I’m the husband to a wife with endless talent and whose encouragement is always well-timed and sincere.
+I’m a single father of two girls who constantly surprise me with their limitless creativity.
 I’m also a dreamer, music lover, writer, and curious explorer bent on self discovery (and possible self destruction, though I try to avoid that).